ModularSoftAU/website/docs/products/zander/installation.md

 ---
-title: Zander
+title: Zander Installation
 description: TODO
-sidebar_label: Craftify
+sidebar_label: Zander Installation
 sidebar_position: 1
 ---

-Tailored specifically to the way Minecraft is played, our meticulously crafted pack enhances your gameplay with revamped mechanics and recipes.
+## Web/API

+* Clone the Web repo.

+### Database

+* Using the `dbinit.sql` file, connect to your MySQL server and run the script to load the database onto your database server.

-## Download
+## Proxy
-You can download a copy of our datapack directly [here](https://github.com/ModularSoftAU/Craftify/archive/refs/heads/master.zip)

-## Installation
+## Hub
-Installing our datapack on your singleplayer world or multiplayer server is quite easy, you can read more about it [here](../../miscellaneous/installingDatapacks.md)